Thraustochytrid: Applications

-Thraustochytrids produce lots of docosahexaenoic acid (DHA).
-When cultivated under certain conditions, some thraustochytrids can have their total weight composed of 15-25% DHA.
+Thraustochytrids produce docosahexaenoic acid (DHA), and when cultivated under certain conditions, some thraustochytrids can have their total weight composed of 15-25% DHA.
 DHA has been reported to have many benefits such as decreasing the onset of depression, having anti-inflammatory properties, decreasing the onset of memory loss via proper neuronal cell development (especially in infants), and many more.
 Thraustochytrids are also capable of producing carotenoids and sterols, which have been linked to decreasing diseases such as coronary heart disease, cancer, and osteoporosis.
 Furthermore, squalene can be extracted from thraustochytrids, which has benefits linked to activating non-specific immune responses, cancer remedies, UV ionization cell damage reduction, and the capability of acting as an exogenous antioxidant.

 Potential uses

 Thraustochytrids have the potential to overturn exploitation of fish stocks as a new form of sustainable commercial oil producers, while also minimizing losses caused by toxic environmental exposures.
 This can be accomplished by depriving cells from nitrogen, therefore, triggering the production of DHA.
 More specifically, a two-stage fermentation protocol could be utilized to accomplish this task.
 Cells are first grown within a low C:N (high nitrogen content) ratio medium, and then replaced with a high C:N (low nitrogen content) ratio medium, which subsequently prompts an increase in both DHA and FAs yields.
 If a vast number of 15:0 fatty acids is desired, the low nitrogen medium could be supplied with a surplus of branched amino acids such as valine, isoleucine, leucine.

 Squalene (a precursor to sterols) is used to improved human health as a drug delivery system, and a moisturizing agent which is typically derived from shark liver oil.
 With an increase in demand for squalene over time, sharks are faced with a major decline in population size.
 Thus, an incentive for a new form of squalene production was generated, and Aurantiochytrium seems to be a viable solution to this problem.

-Scientists have genetically engineered several pathways to increase thraustochytrids’ yield of beneficial products by creating mutants, overexpressing genes, and or introducing knock-ins.
+Scientists have genetically engineered several pathways to increase thraustochytrids' yield of beneficial products by creating mutants, overexpressing genes, and or introducing knock-ins.
 Some experiments had significant results such as producing a 1.5-3-fold increase in fatty acid production, a 2-9 fold increase in astaxanthin production, a 4 fold increase in EPA (20:5) production, and a 2.5-3 fold increase in DHA quantity.
 Recent data has shown that if Aurantiochytrium limacinum SR21 are kept at 50% dissolved oxygen levels within their growth medium, then large increases in both biomass and DHA levels are observed.
 Other studies and a patent have shown that light could be used to increase biomass, carotenoids, and DHA through either constant or discontinuous illumination using different wavelengths.